How to Use Insert Query in PostgreSQL

 Let's run the "SELECT" query to see if the specified date has been inserted into the table:

-SELECT * from article_details;
+SELECT * FROM article_details;

 The output verifies that the “date” value has been entered into the “article_details” table.